Background to Confucianism

 Before one can begin to study Confucianism, one must have some knowledge of the political and social context out of which it arose.
 Chinese history is characterized by empire and chaos; the tendency has always been for Chinese society to be highly structured and hierarchical, being ruled by an emperor or a plurality of noble houses, a feudal system of social organization.
 But when this feudal social structure broke down, as it sometimes did, social and economic chaos resulted.
 The Chinese always preferred the stability that results from hierarchical collectivism.

-fully Confucianism, it is important to understand Chinese religious belief
+most fully, it is important to understand Chinese religious belief and

 of gods at the head of which was Shang ti, the sky god.
 A common

 feature of Chinese religion at the time of Confucius (and in every other